caunhach/CalculatorApp/README.md

 frame.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
 ```
 ### 1.1 Create label
-label is a class in Java Swing that represents a displayed area for a short amount of text or an image. we will use it to show our value in the calculator.
+label is a class in Java Swing that represents a displayed area for a short amount of text or an image. we will use it to show our lastest command in the calculator.
 ```
 JLabel label = new JLabel();
 ```